Available study places

 we need your correct email address

-Please make sure that you provide us with your accurate email adress.
+Please make sure that you provide us with your accurate email address.
 Once we have received your application, we will communicate with you by e-mail and through our self-service system UniStart.
 This is also how you will know if we accept or reject your application, or if we request further documentation from you.
-It is your responsibility to provide us with your accurate email adress and to keep yourself informed via UniStart.
+It is your responsibility to provide us with your accurate email address and to keep yourself informed via UniStart.

 NECESSARY enclosures - bundled into a single PDF